-There is potential for any number of the 46 wildlife species that BLM has designated as "Special Status Species" (SSS) to occur within the parcel areas, however these occurrences would be rare and of a transient nature.
-There is no Special Status Species habitat identified in the parcels.
-Stipulations are not provided for all BLM SSS in the current Resource Management Plan.
+As noted, any number of the 46 wildlife species that BLM has designated as "Special Status Species" (SSS) have the potential to occur within the parcel areas.
+Stipulations are not provided for all BLM SSS in the current Resource Management Plans.
 Stipulations are provided for 10 out of the 46 SSS species.
 For those species afforded some protections through existing stipulations, impacts would be minimized, but not eliminated.
-Impacts to BLM sensitive species would be similar to those described above for general wildlife, unless they are afforded protective measures from other regulations such as the Migratory Bird Treaty Act (MBTA) (16 U.S.C.
+Impacts to BLM sensitive species would be similar to those described above, unless they are afforded protective measures from other regulations such as the Migratory Bird Treaty Act (MBTA) (16 U.S.C.
 703.) or the Bald and Golden Eagle Protection Act (BGEPA) (16 U.S.C.
 668-668c).
 BLM does not consult with the USFWS on BLM Sensitive species and likewise would not receive terms and conditions from USFWS requiring additional protections of those species.
+As mentioned above, any impacts to wildlife resources will be limited to areas outside of the leasing parcels, as NSO stipulations will restrict any surface disturbance or disruptive activities on the parcels.
 The degree of impact will depend on location and timing of development activities, which will not be disclosed unless an APD is submitted.
-When analyzing potential impacts, it is important to consider the RFD scenario, which predicts one well developed as a result of leasing the five parcels, for a total of 3.5 acres of surface disturbance/habitat alteration and a localized disturbance/disruption occurrence.
-It is also important to recognize the current level of disturbance near several parcels.
-Highway 87, a major north-south road, runs immediately between parcels F3 and F6.